Priyanka-chaudhari26/expense-tracker/README.md

 # Expense Tracker

 A responsive web application that helps users manage and monitor their daily expenses.
 Users can add, view, and delete transactions.
 The app features a summary of income vs expenses and a pie chart visualization to track spending by category.
 Built using HTML, CSS, and JavaScript for a smooth and intuitive experience.

 ## Live Link:
 https://priyanka-chaudhari26.github.io/expense-tracker/

-#  Expense Tracker

-An interactive web-based Expense Tracker application built using HTML, CSS, and JavaScript.
-It allows users to manage their personal finances by tracking income and expenses, categorizing transactions, and viewing a summary along with a pie chart of their spending habits.

 ## Features